Second trial in killing of rapper Young Dolph starts in Memphis

 MEMPHIS, Tenn.
 (AP) — The trial of a man charged with organizing the daytime ambush killing of rapper Young Dolph at a Memphis bakery in November 2021 began on Monday.

-Hernandez Govan, 45, was indicted on first-degree murder, conspiracy to commit first-degree murder and attempted murder charges about a year after Young Dolph was killed.
-Prosecutors have accused him of organizing the fatal shooting.
+Hernandez Govan, 45, faces charges of first-degree murder, conspiracy to commit first-degree murder and attempted murder.
+He is not accused of personally shooting Young Dolph, but prosecutors claim he directed the two people who did.

 Smith is also charged with murder and conspiracy to commit murder and has pleaded not guilty.
 A trial date has not been set for him.

-Jermarcus Johnson, who pleaded guilty in June 2023 to three counts of serving as an accessory after the killing, acknowledged helping his half-brother and Smith communicate by cellphone while they were on the run from authorities.
+Jermarcus Johnson, who pleaded guilty in June 2023 to three counts of serving as an accessory after the killing, acknowledged helping his half-brother and Smith while they were on the run from authorities.
 He was sentenced to six years' probation in 2024.

 Young Dolph began his career by releasing numerous mixtapes.
 His studio albums include his 2016 debut, “King of Memphis.”
 He also collaborated on other mixtapes and albums with fellow rappers Key Glock, Megan Thee Stallion, T.I., Gucci Mane, 2 Chainz and others.